 You can use a tray, platter, or even a small baking sheet and arrange the cookies in rows or clusters.
 Of course, this won't work for shipping, but will be great for serving the cookies in person.

 If you wanted, you could bake all the cookies in one day, but I recommend breaking it up over several days.
 Cookies can be stored in an airtight container at room temperature for 2-3 weeks, so you have that much time to bake all the cookies you want to include!
+You can also freeze cookies after they're baked until you have all of your cookies ready.

 Think about your colors when you're choosing your cookies.
 Layer the cookies in the box - we love to see texture and variety.
 And go for volume: the more cookies, the merrier!
 You can also add some decorative holiday accessories, like ribbon or a small ornament, for a bit of sparkle!